 How close do you get to the gorillas?

 The rule is to stay about 7 meters from the gorillas when you meet them but however there are cases when the gorillas move closer to you in that you could get incredibly close to the family of gorillas probably within arm’s reach.
 It’s not meant to be an interactive experience but that’s not to say that gorilla might not brush up against your leg when it’s walking past.
 It is an observational experience which is still incredible but you are close enough to see their teeth see their eyes watch them interact and really sort of understanding their feelings and movements.

 How fit you need to be to track mountain gorillas

 Gorilla tracking requires a fair level of fitness, if getting a beverage qualifies as an exercise in your life I would say forget about mountain gorilla trekking but again there is an option of being carried by porters all the way through the trek at an arranged cost.
 The trek is usually hard work but you do not have to be an athlete to make it, just determined.
 To make it easier, during the planning process; inform your tour operator about your fitness levels.
 There are certain gorilla families that can be tracked on easier hikes which can be found with two to four hours whereas some take you on a challenging trek wandering the mountain for about 6 to 9 hours.

 The minimum age for trekking is 15 years, there’s no maximum age as long as you’re fit enough you can do it but you definitely want to be able to walk for the long hours.

 Top tip for planning your gorilla trekking safari

-when planning a gorilla, make sure you buys your gorilla permit in advance because you cannot guarantee a trip unless you have a gorilla permit.
-To be safe, you could book your permit a year, 4 months or 3 ahead however if your lucky enough sometimes they can be available the next week sometimes they’re not available for the whole of August so it’s something you really need to plan.
+When planning a gorilla, make sure you buy your gorilla permit in advance because you cannot guarantee a trip unless you have a gorilla permit.
+To be safe, you could book your permit a year, 4 months or 3 ahead however if you are lucky enough sometimes they can be available the next week sometimes they’re not available for the whole of August so it’s something you really need to plan.